yangong23/VITR/README.md

 This is the implementation of CLIP-RR.

 ## Requirements and installation
-We recommended the following dependencies.
+We recommend the following dependencies.
 * ubuntu (>=18.04)

 * Python 3.8